siggame/TheArena/README.md

        ╚═╝   ╚═╝  ╚═╝╚══════╝    ╚═╝  ╚═╝╚═╝  ╚═╝╚══════╝╚═╝  ╚═══╝╚═╝  ╚═╝

                  Run Sig-Game AI Battles for Multiple Languages.
-                 Developed by Seth Kitchen August-November 2018
+                 Developed by Seth Kitchen and Tanner May August-November 2018 and January-April 2019
                                    @Missouri S&T

 Currently builds and runs on Windows and Linux, but Windows functionality is only 25-40% done.
 Could be updated in future semesters.